Nonparametric Treatment Effect Identification in School Choice: Estimation and inference

+We thus have two natural estimators for $\tau_{s_1\succ s_0}(c)$, depending on whether $s_1$ is a lottery school.
+If $s_1$ is a lottery school, then an inverse propensity estimator takes the form \Cref{eq:ipw_lottery} is simply the inverse-weighting estimator among those with $J_i(C_N) = 1$.

+\Copy{llr}{On the other hand, if $s_1$ is a test-score school and we shorthand $\rho(c) = r_ {s_1, t_1}(c)$, then \eqref{eq:estimands_estimation} is akin to an RD estimand among those with $J_i(c) = 1$.
+We consider the analogue of local linear regression for this estimand.
+For technical reasons, we limit our consideration to a uniform kernel.
+Specifically, fix some bandwidth $h_N \to 0$, we let where, for $J(c,h)$ defined in \cref{eq:jdef}, The estimator for the left-limit, $\hat \beta_-(h_N)$, is defined analogously. \Cref{eq:llr_estimand} implements local linear regression among those with $J_i(C_N, h_N) = 1$, which essentially indicates those with $J_i(C_N) = 1$ and have test $R_{it_1}$ within bandwidth $h_N$ of the cutoff $\rho(C_N)$.
+We focus on local linear regression since it is a standard choice in the regression-discontinuity literature \citep{cattaneo2022regression}.
+We speculate that the same analysis likely extends to local polynomial regression with a uniform kernel as well.}

+\Copy{estimation}{ Relative to standard setups, estimation is complicated by the fact that the estimators feature the finite-sample cutoffs $C_N$, computed from all the data.
+Since $C_N$ enters all terms in sample averages, these terms are no longer independent, precluding a standard asymptotic argument.
+Our asymptotic results account for the effect of a stochastic $C_N$; they can be understood as applications of two-step GMM analyses where we verify certain stochastic equicontinuity conditions in $C_N \to c$.
+Interestingly, the asymptotic distributions of the estimators do not depend on the asymptotic distribution $\sqrt{N}(C_N - c)$, meaning that, for instance, we do not need to adjust for the fact that $C_N$ is random in calculating standard errors.
+Our results thus justify procedures in the literature that treat $C_N$ as fixed.\footnote{The sense in which they are valid is nuanced.
+See the discussion after \cref {thm:lottery_main_estimation}. }}

 Having introduced the estimator, we turn to assumptions.
 The key assumption is a substantive restriction on school capacities and the population distribution of student characteristics, such that the large-market cutoffs are not in certain knife-edge configurations.
+This does limit the uniform validity of our asymptotic results.

-\begin{restatable}[Population cutoffs are interior]{as}{interior} The distribution of student observables satisfies \cref{as:limitcutoff}, where the population cutoffs $c$ satisfy: \begin{enumerate}[wide] \item School $s_1$ is not undersubscribed nor impossible to qualify for: $\rho(c) \in (0,1)$. \item For each school $s$, the cutoff
+\begin{restatable}[Population cutoffs are interior]{as}{interior} The distribution of student observables satisfies \cref{as:limitcutoff}, where the population cutoffs $c$ satisfy: \begin{enumerate}[wide] \item School $s_1$ is neither undersubscribed nor impossible to qualify for: $\rho (c) \in (0,1)$.
+If $s_1$ uses the same test as $s_0$, then its cutoff is more stringent $\rho (c) > r_ {s_0, t_1}(c)$. \item For each school $s$, the cutoff

 \item If $c_s =0$, then $s$ is eventually undersubscribed: $\P \pr{C_ {s,N} = 0} \to 1.$